 The Punt Federation the Land of God

 I just want to point to a gross big mistake and wrong assumption that Jerusalem, Solomon, and the Temple were originally in Aramaic land.
+In fact, Jesusianity is the genuine teachings of Jesus which is different from Christianity.

 The truth is they were in Afar Triangle and the journey of Queen of Sheba (Makeda), her son Menelik and the Arc of the Covenant were just few hundred miles long, and never went via Egypt or Arabia.

 I believe Yeshua was ethnically Puntite.
 He was sent to the lost sheep of the house of Israel only, who are also ethnically from the lands of Punt.
+Jesus and all the Israelites are brown Africans, while the Jews are white Central Asiatics.

 So, saying that Christianity was introduced to Ethiopia is illogical.